Read This First

 Prompt 2: Provide a description of the study’s method, scope, and limitations.

-The central claim is this: The study employed a randomized controlled trial (RCT), conducted across two U.S. states (Illinois and Texas).
+In plain terms: The study employed a randomized controlled trial (RCT), conducted across two U.S. states (Illinois and Texas).

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 Surveys and Administrative Data

-Data was gathered through in-person and phone surveys, as well as mobile app-based time diaries .
+Data was gathered through in-person and phone surveys, as well as mobile app-based time diaries.
 Additional information was collected from administrative records such as educational enrollment (National Student Clearinghouse) and credit reports (Experian).

 Time Diaries